The Green Album (Kottonmouth Kings album)

-The Green Album is the ninth studio album by Kottonmouth Kings.
-It was released on October 28, 2008 under Suburban Noize Records.
-The album peaked at #5 on the Billboard Top Rap Albums chart, and #42 on the Billboard 200.
+The Green Album is the ninth studio album by American rap rock group Kottonmouth Kings.
+It was released on October 28, 2008 via Suburban Noize Records.
+Production was handled by Mike Kumagai, P-Nice, and member Daddy X, who also served as executive producer together with Kevin Zinger.
+It features guest appearances from BJ Smith, Brother J, Tech N9NE, Sky Blue and The Dirtball, as well as contributions from Ryan Fatal, Eddie Tatar, Joe Tatar, Aaron Abeyta, Ronnie King, P Bass and Ernie Longoria.

+The album peaked at number 42 on the Billboard 200, number 5 on the Top Rap Albums, number 13 on the Top Rock Albums, and topped the Independent Albums chart in the United States.

 As of August 1, 2012 The Green Album has sold over 325,000 copies in the US.
 AllMusic reviewer David Jeffries wrote that "If you haven't figured it out from the album's title, the song titles, or even the band's name, The Green Album is a pro-weed album from aging cottage industry insiders known as the Kottonmouth Kings. [...]
-[The album] finds them a bit more out of touch with what's happening in the rest of the music world."
+[The album] finds them a bit more out of touch with what's happening in the rest of the music world".